ohhsodead/arisen-studio/README.md

 - [Apache log4net](https://logging.apache.org/log4net/)

 ## Disclaimer
 I can accept no responsibility for any damage you cause to your system by using this tool.
-Follow the instructions so you shouldn't have any issues.

 ## License
 This project is released under the GNU General Public License v3.